 The lease sale, that is, the act of offering oil and gas parcels for lease, is not unique or unusual.
 Oil and gas leasing and post-lease development have been ongoing for many years.
 BLM has experience implementing similar actions in similar areas.
-The environmental effects on the human environment are considered in the corresponding RMPs/Final Environmental Impact Statements (FEISs)and in the EA.
-Oil and gas exploration and drilling operations are regulated for health and safety through other agencies of local, state, and federal government.
-Should there be discovered risks, those agencies would act accordingly.
+The environmental effects to the human environment are considered in the corresponding RMP FEISs and the EA.
+Gas exploration and drilling operations are regulated for health and safety through other agencies of local, State, and Federal government.
+Should there be discovered risks, these agencies would act accordingly.
 The predicted effects on the human environment described in the EA are not highly uncertain, nor do they involve unique or unknown risks.
 The EA has analyzed and disclosed those relationships.
-The selected alternative is not expected to significantly affect the rate of change in those effects, bring forth impacts that are not already identified in existing literature, or cause a change in the magnitude of those impacts at the local, state, regional, national, or global scale.
+The Preferred Alternative is not expected to significantly affect the rate of change in those effects, bring forth impacts that are not already identified in existing literature, or cause a change in the magnitude of those impacts at the local, state, regional, national, or global scale.